 The Center for Negotiation and Dispute Resolution (CNDR) hosted a three-part training for this year’s 2020 JAMS Weinstein Fellows.
-Participants from all over the world – judges, lawyers, and ADR professionals – came to UC Hastings to learn about court ADR programs.
+Participants from all over the world – judges, lawyers, and ADR professionals – came to UC Law SF to learn about court ADR programs.

 An interactive class, taught by CNDR Director and Professor Sheila Purcell, Adjunct Professor Howard Herman, and mediator Claudia Bernard, the series focused on various aspects of designing and implementing a court dispute resolution system.
 Using their experience running successful ADR programs at San Mateo County, the United States District Court for the Northern District of California, and the Ninth Circuit, the instructors covered the role of values and how they shape outcomes, administrative and logistical considerations, and cultural considerations in how one’s country approaches conflict.